 Accepting those comments still valid today, it is useful to start with the basics, defining institutions.
-Using the Ruttan (1985) definition, "institutions are the rules of a society or of organizations that facilitate coordination among people by helping them form expectations which each person can reasonable hold in dealing with others.
-They reflect the conventions that have evolved in different societies regarding the behavior of individuals and groups relative to their own behavior and the behavior of others" This is a broad and more inclusive definition, without making the difference between institution and organizations, like Douglas North's does with the demarcation between "institutions" meaning "rules of the game" with both formal and informal rules and norms that help to govern individual behavior and structure social interactions (institutional framework) and Organizations, meaning those groups of people and the governance arrangements they create to coordinate their team action.
+Using our advisor definition Ruttan (1985), "institutions are the rules of a society or of organizations that facilitate coordination among people by helping them form expectations which each person can reasonable hold in dealing with others.
+They reflect the conventions that have evolved in different societies regarding the behavior of individuals and groups relative to their own behavior and the behavior of others" This is a broad and more inclusive definition, without making the difference between institution and organizations, like Douglas North's demarcation with "institutions" meaning "rules of the game" with both formal and informal rules and norms that help to govern individual behavior and structure social interactions (institutional framework).
+Organizations are those groups of people and the governance arrangements they create to coordinate their team action.

-At the moment it seems reasonable to thing about organizations as smaller entities, and about institutions as a more general and global perspective, but both are important structural concepts for systems governance, but clearly not enough.
+Without entering into deeper discussion, it seems reasonable to thing about organizations as smaller entities, and about institutions as a more general and global perspective, but both are important structures for systems governance, but clearly not enough.
 Markets can be seen as institutions but also as a "natural phenomena."
 Governments are certainly based on organizations and institutional framework, and can be seen as an institution itself.
-However it seems also reasonable to look at Governments as a specific component of our society, with the first responsibility to deal with the common interests and public goods, but also subject to government failures, institutional failures (including contractual failures) and so on
+However it seems also reasonable to look at Governments as a specific component of our society, with the first responsibility to deal with the common interests and public goods.

-Many contributions have been made under this NIE approach, many of this under several well known areas such as transaction costs, asymmetric information, strategic behavior, bounded rationality, human assets, social capital, adverse selection, moral hazard, contractual safeguards, bargaining strength, etc. In the NIE analyses the work goes beyond the traditional Neoclassic framework and both efficiency and distribution issues are also frequently present and discussed.
+Many contributions have been made under this NIE approach, many of this under several well known areas such as transaction costs, asymmetric information, strategic behavior, bounded rationality, human assets, social capital, adverse selection, moral hazard, contractual safeguards, bargaining strength, etc. In the NIE analyses the work is within a Neoclassic framework and both efficiency and distribution issues are present.